dludemann/test/content/tinder/what-should-you-not-do-tinder.md

 ---
-title: What You Should 100% NOT Do on Tinder (16 Tips)
+name: What You Should 100% NOT Do on Tinder (16 Tips)
 menu_grouping: Tinder Etiquette and Behavior
 author: Shane White
 seo: